elicia4/linux_notes/misc/inodes.md

 # Inodes

-These notes are on [this video](https://www.youtube.com/watch?v=6KjMlm8hhFA), various man pages and Internet resources.
+These notes are on [this video](https://www.youtube.com/watch?v=6KjMlm8hhFA), various man pages, and Internet resources.

 [***Table of Contents***](/README.md)